frntc/RasPIC64/README.md

 # Optional components

 As mentioned above I also wanted to be able to control GAME, EXROM etc. and connect a small display (OLED 1306) to the RPi.
 Already lacking GPIOs I found that using a latch to which one writes when the data lines (and the corresponding GPIOs) are detached from the C64's bus is a viable solution.

+Note, in the current implementations of the Cartridge- and EasyFlash-emulation I'm not using the latch to control GAME and EXROM.
+I had recurring issues with the latch which need to be resolved in the future.

 # Building